As a matter of stern fact, it is a horrible piece of cowardice for one nation to try murdering another just to see which one gets its way first.

 There’s also Corelli’s tendency to ride her own hobby-horses at the expense of the subject in hand.
 There’s a long explanation, for example, of why writers shouldn’t fear critics, but should rather embrace negative reviews, since critical abuse has been the fate of all the best writers from Scott to Dickens.
 (Modesty alone prevents Corelli from adding her own name to the list.)
 ‘To lead the world one must first be crucified,’ she observes; ‘this is the chief lesson of practical Christianity.’

 Corelli’s feud with the critics was one of the most noted features of her literary career.
 She refused to have review copies sent out, realizing that, as one paper put it, ‘her reviewers never took her as seriously as she took herself’.
-They mocked her use of language with its over-liberal use of exclamation marks, its freeform grammar, and its neologisms (in French as well as in English).
+They mocked her writing with its over-liberal use of exclamation marks, its freeform grammar, and its neologisms (in French as well as in English).
 And they disliked her style, even if – as this obituary notice in The Times shows – they couldn’t ignore her narrative powers:

 Even the most lenient critic cannot regard Miss Corelli’s works as of much literary important.
 They were chiefly tracts, written in an emotional and melodramatic style of invective against some one of her pet aversions, of which, being a good hater, she had many.
 She was always wholeheartedly on the side of religion and morality.
 No theme was too tremendous for her courage, and she laid her colours on thickly and liberally like a scene-painter.
 She was deficient in humour, a sense of proportion, and an understanding sympathy with human nature.
 But she possessed in large measure the magic gift of telling a story, however wild and improbable it might be, and to that more than to anything else her great popular success is attributable.